genetics-statistics/GEMMA/INSTALL.md

 file of GEMMA after a run, it will tell you how the linked-in OpenBlas was compiled.

+It is worth checking that you use OpenBlas's lapack and cblas interfaces instead of linking against default lapack and gslcblas libs.

 To link a new version, compile OpenBlas as per [instructions](http://www.openblas.net/).
 You can start with the
 default: